Home > How to add or remove an agent

 That is where you set up the number of chats each agent can have at the same time.
 You can set different numbers per agent, so that agents in training don’t have to handle too many at once.
 This number overrides the default number of chats per agent that you set in your general Agent Settings.

-Agent tags (available on Premier plans) is an advanced feature which enables routing of chats to the most appropriate agent based on skill-set, language, speciality, etc. You can see how to enable that here: Tags
+Agent tags (available on Enterprise plans) is an advanced feature which enables routing of chats to the most appropriate agent based on skill-set, language, speciality, etc. You can see how to enable that here: Tags

 If an agent has already authenticated the account, you have the option of manually issuing a password reset link by clicking this button.
 If an agent hasn’t authenticated their account, you can instead resend the authentication email in place of the password reset email.